UncleChair/GoFrameBootcamp/content/web-server/crud/retrieve.md

 This would change the final status code to `404`.
 Or you could do error handling in your response handler middleware.

 {{< callout type="info" >}}
-If you are using different HTTP status code, the OpenAPI documentation need to be changed manually.
+Before `v2.8.0`, if you are using different HTTP status code, the OpenAPI documentation need to be changed manually.
 Get the OpenAPI object with `g.Server().GetOpenApi()` and modify it after the server started.
+After `v2.8.0`, you could use the `status` tag and `ResponseStatusMap` method to set different HTTP status code.
 {{< /callout >}}

 ### Test your API